Heinz Maier-Leibnitz: Career

-After 27 years of service at the Technische Universität München (formerly the Technische Hochschule München), Maier-Leibnitz achieved emeritus status in 1979.
+After 27 years of service at the Technical University of Munich (formerly the Technische Hochschule München), Maier-Leibnitz achieved emeritus status in 1979.

 Maier-Leibnitz was a member of the German Academy of Sciences Leopoldina, various academies of sciences and humanities (Heidelberg, Bavaria, Flanders, India, Sweden, Finland, France and Austria), of the Royal Swedish Academy of Sciences.

 He was co-editor of several journals, among them Nukleonik.

 Since 1979, the Heinz Maier-Leibnitz-Preis (Heinz Maier-Leibnitz Prize) has been annually given in his honor.
 The prize is funded by the Bundesministerium für Bildung und Forschung (BMBF, German Ministry of Education and Research), and it is awarded by a selection committee appointed by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the BMBF.

 Maier-Leibnitz was a signatory of the manifesto of the Göttinger Achtzehn (Göttingen Eighteen).

 Maier-Leibnitz was interested in cooking as a hobby, and he was the author of the cookbook Kochbuch für Füchse.